-Contributions to employees' accounts are effected through voluntary payroll deductions.
+Contributions to participants' accounts are effected through voluntary payroll deductions.
 Participants may contribute 1% - 50% of their compensation.
 Annual contributions for each participant are subject to the participation and discrimination standards of Internal Revenue Code Section 401(k).
-The statement of changes in net assets available for benefits for the years ended December 31, 2018 and 2017 include a reduction for corrective distributions of excess contributions and related earnings of approximately \$668 and \$9,549, respectively, that was refunded to the participants for the 2018 and 2017 plan year, respectively, in order to meet the necessary compliance requirements under ERISA and IRS rules.
+The statement of changes in net assets available for benefits for the years ended December 31, 2019 and 2018 includes a reduction for corrective distributions of excess contributions and related earnings of approximately \$11,793 and \$668, respectively, that was refunded to the participants for the 2019 and 2018 plan year, respectively, in order to meet the necessary compliance requirements under ERISA and IRS rules.